 - Ensure that theSnap to line snap switch is active.

 - Run a command that requires you to pick two or more points.

 For example, start creating a beam.
-When you move the mouse pointer over a nearby object, Tekla Structures automatically picks both ends of the line.
+When you move the mouse pointer over a grid line or a nearby object, Tekla Structures automatically picks both ends of the line.
 The yellow arrow symbol indicates the direction of the points.

 - To switch direction, move the mouse pointer closer to the opposite end of the line.

 - Click the left mouse button to confirm the snap position.